How to Improve Cash on Hand with a Cash-Flow Analysis

 By: Dan DeBoest, Regional Bank President, Sioux City

-January 21, 2020 | Growing Business
+August 15, 2025 | Growing Business

 Another example is if a business sells a product to a customer, which may be another business, but gives them a term of 90 days to pay the invoice.
 The sale will help the company’s profitability, but they will need cash flow from previous sales or other sources to pay for operational expenses until the invoice is paid.

-Common Problems That Reduce Cash Flow
+Common Problems That Reduce Small Business Cash Flow

-Using a Cash-Flow Statement to Improve Cash Flow
+Using a Cash-Flow Statement To Improve Cash Flow

 Getting Started with a Cash-Flow Analysis